Fitbit/ossapps/README.md

 * [Blue Beauty](https://github.com/devAttila87/watchface-blueb) by [Attila Varga](https://github.com/devAttila87) - Fake animated Planet Earth with night mode.
 Only for Versa 3.
 * [Borderlands](https://github.com/ViGouRCanberra/ionic-watchface-borderlands) by Le-Roux Enslin - A Watchface based on the UI of the PC game Borderlands 2
 * [Brick Face](https://github.com/tshiamobhuda/brickface) by Tshiamo Bhuda - Simple clock face inspired by the classic green/black monochromatic LED screen, all themed in a Brick style (Brick Game)
+* [Circles](https://github.com/cgguardian/circles) by Chris Merpaw - a stat-heavy and colourful clock face.
 * [Classic Clock](https://github.com/aidanblack/Fitbit-ClassicClock) by Aidan Black - Analog clock face with battery level and optional elements for date, weather, steps, distance, and active zone minutes.
 * [CleanFace](https://github.com/gnuchu/cleanface) by gnuchu - Simple clock face with heart rate and date.
 * [ClearBeam](https://gitlab.com/private-software/fitbit-clearbeam-watchface.git) by Sam - Clear watchface with heartrate-display and four progress-beams for steps, burned calories, elevation and active minutes.